utelecon/utelecon.github.io/en/utokyo_account/mfa/index.md

 Below are the procedures for changing the settings of your verification methods.

 **If your default sign-in method will be disabled due to phone number change, etc., please make sure to add an alternative verification method BEFORE the default sign-in method is disabled.**
-If you do not change your verification method before getting rid of your smartphone, you will no longer be able to verify your identity using the authenticator app.
+If you do not change your verification method beforehand, neither the authenticator app nor the old phone number can be used any more for identity verification.
-Nor will you be able to use your old phone number for identity verification if your phone number changes.
 Identity verification is necessary even to change your verification method.
 **It is crucial that you change your settings in advance to avoid getting completely locked out of your UTokyo Account.**